Qualified Charitable Distributions – What Are They and When Are They a Good Idea?

 Qualified Charitable Distributions

 A taxable IRA distribution increases the recipient’s adjusted gross income (AGI), which may increase income taxes and Medicare premiums.
-In the case of a QCD, the distribution is not included in AGI, and no charitable deduction is allowed.
-In many cases the substantial increase in the standard deduction levels in recent years has resulted in limited or no tax benefits from charitable contributions.
+In the case of a QCD, the distribution is not included in AGI, and no charitable gift deduction is allowed.
+In many cases, the substantial increase in the standard deduction levels in recent years has resulted in limited or no tax benefits from charitable contributions.
 Consequently, QCDs have become more useful as a tax savings tool.

 Consider the following two examples in which a QCD is preferable to receiving an RMD and donating a like amount to charity.